KushalM10/EmployeeManagementSystem/README.md

 # Employee Management System

 The Employee Management System is a web-based application designed to manage employee records efficiently.
 It provides functionality to view, add, update, and delete employee details, making the process seamless for administrators.
-This project is built using Java Servlets, JSP, and MySQL.
+This project is built using Java Servlets and MySQL.

 ## Features